2016 Browning Dark Ops Elite

 - Night pictures adjust to the distance of the animal

 - Improved picture & video trigger speed

 The Browning Dark Ops Elite HD is a sub-micro no glow IR game camera.
-The Dark Ops model has been one of the best selling trail cameras the last several years, and that probably won't be changing anytime soon.
+The Dark Ops model has been one of the best selling trail cameras the last several years.
 The Dark Ops name was built on good picture quality, fast detection, long battery life - all packed in a sub-micro package.

 The only difference between the Dark Ops Elite and the Strike Force Elite is the type of infrared flash.
 The Dark Ops is no glow - meaning the human eye can't see the camera take a picture at night.
 The Strike Force is red glow - it produces a faint red glow when taking pictures.